meteor/meteor/content/collections.md

 });
 ```

-The issue with this schema is that due to the DDP behavior just mentioned, each change to *any* todo item in a list will require sending the *entire* set of todos for that list over the wire.
-This is because DDP has no concept of "change the `text` field of the 3rd item in the field called `todos`", simply "change the field called `todos` to (say) `[{text: 'first'}, {text: 'second'}]`".
+The issue with this schema is that due to the DDP behavior just mentioned, each change to *any* todo item in a list will require sending the *entire* set of todos for that list over the network.
+This is because DDP has no concept of "change the `text` field of the 3rd item in the field called `todos`", simply "change the field called `todos` to a totally new array".

 <h3 id="denormalization">Denormalization and multiple collections</h3>

 The implication of the above is that we need to create more collections to contain sub-documents.
 In the case of the Todos application, we need both a `Lists` collection and a `Todos` collection to contain each list's todo items.
-Consequently we need to do more things that you'd typically associate with a SQL database, like using foreign keys (`todo.listId`) to associate one document with another.
+Consequently we need to do some things that you'd typically associate with a SQL database, like using foreign keys (`todo.listId`) to associate one document with another.

-In Meteor, it's often less of a problem doing this than it would be in a typical MongoDB application, as we tend to publish overlapping sets of documents anyway (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
+In Meteor, it's often less of a problem doing this than it would be in a typical MongoDB application, as it's easy to publish overlapping sets of documents (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
 So in that scenario there is an advantage to separating the subdocuments from the parent.

 However, given that MongoDB prior to version 3.2 doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
 Denormalization is the practice of storing the same piece of information in the database multiple times (as opposed to a non-redundant "normal" form).
 MongoDB is a database where denormalizing is encouraged, and thus optimized for this practice.